 We live in an urban environment where people walking on sidewalks and across crosswalks is a way of life.
 Unfortunately, in a community known for its traffic, there are bound to be pedestrians hit by cars.
-When that happens, victims first need to seek emergency medical care and can then start working with a pedestrian accident lawyer in Gwinnett County at Brauns Law on getting compensation for all of their expenses, losses, and pain and suffering.
+When that happens, victims first need to seek emergency medical care and can then start working with a pedestrian accident lawyer in Duluth Georgia at Brauns Law on getting compensation for all of their expenses, losses, and pain and suffering.

 Hit by a Motor Vehicle